The Ultimate Catering for Buffet Checklist You Need Now

 • You prefer not to be in the kitchen or at the buffet during your own event

+If you are booking an external caterer, always confirm whether their quote includes service staff, and if there are extra charges for set up, pack down and staff overtime [7].
 Your Private Chef offers flexible options, from ready to serve delivery through to VIP buffet presentation with professional, restaurant style layouts so you get the level of support you need [1].

 Reduce Waste And Stay Within Budget